About Ahead Sheep™

 Similarity Slider

 The similarity slider enables you to adjust how close the colors must be to each other for the tool to consider them different colors.
-The more to the right you slide the slider, the less similar the colors may be.
+The more to the right you slide the slider, the less similar the colors will be.

 Image Adjustments